wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 Now you need to change the "Type" of the partition to a FAT16.
 It would be 06 for FAT16.

 Once you are back to the make screen, you need to "Write" the changes to the disk and accept any prompts that come up.
-Then you can "Quit" cfdisk and return which will show this&#8230;
+Then you can "Quit" cfdisk and return which will show this...

 [shell]